Delve into Some Interesting Facts about the Toasts of Ireland

 Leprechauns and Being Drunk

 Well, you may be wondering what the leprechauns’ story has to do with the toasts of Ireland and drinking.
 The only relation between them was the fact that leprechauns were always drunk.
 According to some sources, claurichauns were the drunken versions of leprechauns.
 They were sheep riders and beer and whiskey addicts.
-Probably, they did the toasts of Ireland every time they drunk.
+Probably, they did the toasts of Ireland every time they drank.
 Wondering what they ever did those toasts of Ireland to?
-Well, they probably toasted to big fortunes and better tricks, for that what they were always good at.
+Well, they probably toasted to enormous fortunes and better tricks, for that what they were always good at.

 Leave a comment